 CLIFTON PARK — Music transcends all.

-The staff (more like family) at Modern Day Music School, snugly located in an unassuming plaza on Route 9, understand this.
+The staff (more like family) at Modern Day Music School, snugly located in an unassuming plaza on Route 9, understands this.
 All use this knowledge to make a difference in the lives of those they touch.
 The school, known for its powerhouse students Moriah Formica and Madison VanDenburg, has more behind the doors, and in its heart, than the voices it trains and the musicians it tunes.

 “I remember I once had a student who had a friend pass away and for whatever reason, she couldn’t go to the wake,” vocal coach and musical instructor Laura Beth Johnson said.
 “The student came in here and said, ‘I want to write a song about this.’
 So, we put pen to paper and she was able to write through the grief and use her music as a way to channel that grief into something positive and productive.